How to Taste Wine Like a Sommelier: The 6-Step Method

 The Bottom Line

 Tasting wine like a sommelier is a procedure, not a gift.
-Sight, swirl, smell, sip, structure, conclusion — six steps, ten minutes per glass, done in the same order every time.
+Sight, swirl, smell, sip, structure, conclusion — six steps, ten to twelve minutes per glass, done in the same order every time.
 Add the deduction grid when tasting blind.
-Practice for 5 minutes a day and the method becomes instinct within three months.
+Practice for five minutes a day and the method becomes instinct within three months.

 Want the procedure captured for you?
 Sommy walks through each of the six steps with prompts, structures the palate rating as a 1-to-5 scale, and saves the conclusion next to a full searchable history of every wine you have ever tasted.